Installation and Setup

 - Read all safety information in Safety and Compliance

-- Verified environmental conditions meet specifications
+- Verified environmental conditions meet specifications in Technical Specifications

 - Prepared adequate workspace (minimum 1 m × 1.5 m)